Moby Zazà: History

-The Olau Britannia was delivered as the younger sister of MS Olau Hollandia on May 5, 1982.
+The Olau Britannia was delivered as the younger sister of Olau Hollandia on 5 May 1982.
 Two days later she was christened by Princess Margaret in Sheerness and placed on the route Sheerness—Vlissingen.
 In August 1984 the ship collided with the freighter MS Mont Louis in the English Channel.
 Olau Line ordered larger replacements for the Olau Hollandia and Olau Britannia in the late 1980s (which were also named Olau Hollandia and Olau Britannia).
 In preparation for delivery of its replacement, the first Olau Britannia was sold to Nordström & Thulin, Sweden on October 4, 1989, to be delivered in 1990.
-However, already on October 11 Nordström & Thulin resold the ship to Fred.
+However, already on 11 October Nordström & Thulin resold the ship to Fred.
 Olsen & Co.